To assist you in better understanding our business, we have provided below some answers to the most commonly asked questions we receive.

 We are committed to delivering a high level of service to all securityholders.
 Should there be some way you feel that we can improve our service, we would like to know.
 Whether you are making a suggestion or a complaint, your feedback is always appreciated and you can email them at:

-We have a complaints handling policy and procedure and are committed to resolving complaints equitably and efficiently.
+We have an Investor Complaints Policy and are committed to resolving complaints equitably and efficiently.
 If you have a complaint you can submit them via email, phone or post:

 Phone: +61 2 8229 7755 contact 8.30am to 5.00pm business days